schrimy/Udacity-FEND-blog-project/README.md

 * Make sure the layout worked on all major screen sizes and change accordingly.
 E.G. The navigation changes position completely when on larger screen sizes.
 * Go beyond the requirements by creating a second post page.
-* Implement a simple navigation system that allowede movement between all pages.
+* Implement a simple navigation system that allows movement between all pages.
-* Making sure my code was up to Udacity standard in terms of syntax and indentationand readability.
+* Making sure my code was to Udacity standards in terms of syntax, indentationa, and readability.